 This project works in conjunction with several highly regarded organisations such as Amigos de Sian Ka’an, a Mexican NGO famous for their conservation work.
 Through such partnerships volunteers can be sure their efforts are making a serious and measurable impact under the water.

-Scuba Diving Requirements
+Scuba Diving Requirements and Additional Courses

 We are always looking for enthusiastic and dedicated people to join our team.
 This expedition offers qualifying and high-performing volunteers the chance to stay on the expedition for a longer duration on a GVI Scholarship free of charge and as part of the staff team in the field.
 If you would like to work towards a field career and make the very most of your time abroad, you might want to work towards a place on a GVI Scholarship.
 Successful scholars may find themselves offered full time employment with GVI, and many of our current staff have come through this route.